Father Theodore Podson

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Raymond Smart:
+Summary of Abuse Allegations against Father Theodore Podson:

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Philadelphia.
-If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Philadelphia area now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or email@example.com today.
+If you need a lawyer because you were sexually abused by a priest in Philadelphia, contact our office today.
+Although many years have passed, those abused by Catholic clergy in the Archdiocese of Philadelphia now have legal options to recover damages due to a compensation fund created for victims.
+Call us at (888) 283-9922 or send an email to email@example.com to discuss your options today.